d8adrvn/smart_sprinkler/README.md

 * After powering off the Arduino or switching from USB power to 9V power, you may notice that the SmartShield LED goes dark.
 The SmartShield LED will relight at the first activity and then function normally after that.
 The Arduino LEDs should both be on at all times when power is supplied to the hardware

 * What if you want to run your lawn irrigation on a different schedule than your drip irrigation?
 No problems.
 Just install the Irrigation Scheduler App for your lawn (rename it something like Lawn Irrigation Scheduler) and install the app a second time for the drip irrigation (rename it something like Drip Irrigation Scheduler).

+* The Arduino runs on 9V power.
+The sprinkler valves run on 24V power which is connected and daisy chained through the relays.
+Be sure to keep them straight.

+* The Arduino 9V power supply (transformer) can be purchased at Amazon by searching for "Arduino Power Supply".
+CAUTION: There are 9V power supplies availble on Amazon that do not work for the Arduino (they are made for musical instrament controllers) and some that perform very poorly on Arduino.
+Be sure to read the reviews!